 EADI Panel at Development Research Conference 2018, 22-23 August, Gothenburg

-In this panel, we analyze the problematic of objectivity from the lens of knowledge construction.
+In this panel, we analyze the problematic of objectivity through the lens of knowledge construction.
 We look at the foundations of epistemologies, i.e., object-subject relations that generate knowledge.
-The panel aims to address asymmetric relations through explorations into what ends and by what means development research and training is or should be conducted, especially by institutions in the North.
+The panel will address asymmetric relations by exploring to which ends and by which means development research and training is or should be conducted, especially by institutions in the North.
 We critically interrogate what is needed for our discipline(s) to contribute to truly transformative processes in knowledge production, dissemination, policy and practice.

 We look forward to the following variety of short, but thought-provoking interventions after a brief opening by EADI president Henning Melber and Julia Schoeneberg from the EADI secretariat:

 “Development and Culture” vs “Development as Culture”, Juan Telleria, University of the Basque Country, Spain

 “Rule of Law Development Intermediaries in Myanmar’s Transition”, Kristina Anna Isabella Simion, Australian National University, Australia

 “Decolonising the Interview – Prospects and Challenges”, Esther Kronsbein, University of Kassel, Germany